 How Many People Visit A Social Security Office In Person Each Year?

 First, let’s look at how big the SSA is and how many field office locations exist.
-Today, the agency has approximately 1,220 field offices in 10 regions across the nation and in U.S. territories.
+Today, the agency has more than 1,200 field offices in 10 regions across the nation and in U.S. territories.
 These field offices allow SSA employees to serve the public directly and answer their questions.
 And they serve a lot of people.
-In 2016, SSA offices nationwide served approximately 43.5 million visitors.
+In 2019, SSA offices served around 43.3 million visitors.
 To find the closest Social Security office near you, enter your ZIP code and click “Locate” on this page.

 Average In-Person Processing Times for the Most Common Requests